-When a family has been selected from the waiting list, COC must notify the family [24 CFR 982.554(a)].
+When a family has been selected from the waiting list, the PHA must notify the family [24 CFR 982.554(a)].

-COC will notify the family by first class mail, and or email when it is selected from the waiting list.
+The PHACOC -will notify the family via the applicant portal, by by first class mail, or by email -when it is selected from the waiting list.
 The notice will inform the family of the following: